GrossDesignCo/concordance-app-poc/src/data/translation-principles.md

    - English-Literal Translation: "And-said, Gods, 'Let_be, light.'
 And-was, light."
    - English-Natural Translation: "And God said, 'Let light be.'
 And light was."
    - In the data structures this usually means reversing subject-verb order, and moving prefixes like "va-"/"and-" to the subject word

+1. Use more natural english punctuation.

+  - Break up clauses in English with commas or semicolons while preserving meaning.
+  - Use additional line-breaks where necessary, preferring the preservation of the vav- consecutive when possible.

 1. Use dashes for underscored Hebrew words and names translated as English phrases.